SigOiry/DISCOV-MicaSense/README.md

 Now you can clone the repositories using [this link](https://github.com/SigOiry/DISCOV-MicaSense/archive/refs/heads/main.zip).
 Save and extract it to a safe location.
-Once that is done, you can open the terminal in the folder by right clicks on the folder name while holding the control key.
-Select “Open in Terminal”.
-Entering `conda env create -f environment.yml` will install the correct version of Python and all the dependencies needed for DISCOV to run.
+Once that is done, you can open the terminal and navigate to the DISCOV-MicaSense folder using the `ls` and `cd` commands.
+Entering `conda env create -f environment_MACOSX.yml` will install the correct version of Python and all the dependencies needed for DISCOV to run.

 Once that’s done, you should be ready to work with the model.
 You can activate the environment by typing `conda activate NN_env` in the